elitalon/elitalon.github.io/_posts/2016-07-23-what-nobody-will-tell-you-about-json.md

 title: What nobody will tell you about JSON
 description: Edited transcription of "What nobody will tell you about JSON", a talk I gave for App Builders Zürich.
 ---
 This is an edited transcription of [a talk](http://www.meetup.com/App-Builders-Zurich/events/231739951) I did for [App Builders Zürich](http://www.meetup.com/App-Builders-Zurich/) on July 2016.
 I have arranged the content in a different way and omitted some parts to make the written version more coherent.
+The slides are also [available in PDF]({{ site.url }}/files/what_nobody_will_tell_you_about_json.pdf).

 <!--more-->